DanChitwood/Plant_Genomics_MSU_REU_2021/README.md

 Below, a schedule of the lessons and activities we will cover over the next two weeks:

+**Monday 24 May**:
+Getting to know each other, introduction to the course, and making sure everybody has downloaded Anaconda and can get Jupyter to work.

 **Tuesday 25 May**, Dr. Dan Chitwood (MSU):
 1. Pre-class Lesson: ***Lists and indexing***
     * Video: Variables, Functions, Lists & Indexing [https://youtu.be/4XIllJVnT4Y](https://youtu.be/4XIllJVnT4Y)